Discover folk - the CRM for people-powered businesses

 Key features

-• LinkedIn Integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication.
+- LinkedIn Integration: Seamlessly import contacts from LinkedIn, track conversations within folk, and use templates for quicker, streamlined communication across all 20-50 team members.

-• Mail merge: Full email sync with Gmail and Outlook, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+- Mail merge: Full email sync with Gmail and Outlook, templates, and tracking features, enabling your entire coaching team to manage all communications directly from the CRM.

 Pros

-• Social media integration: Seamlessly import contacts from LinkedIn, Twitter, instagram and more to track all your contact information within folk, and use templates for quicker, streamlined communication.
+- Team collaboration: Seamlessly import contacts from LinkedIn, Twitter, Instagram and more to track all your contact information within folk, with shared templates and communication tracking that ensures consistency across your entire coaching team.

 Cons